Caloundra: Transport

-Caloundra's suburbs are served by Sunbus Sunshine Coast, who operate the Caloundra bus station in Cooma Terrace in the CBD.
+Caloundra's suburbs are served by Kinetic Sunshine Coast, who operate the Caloundra bus station in Cooma Terrace.
 Bus routes 600, 602, 603, 605, 607, 609 connect Caloundra to Kawana Waters, Maroochydore, Buderim and Landsborough.
+Of residents aged 15 and over, 0.5% report using public transport to commute to work.

 Landsborough railway station on the Sunshine Coast line has regular services to Roma Street railway station in Brisbane, operated by Queensland Rail.
 There are several bus companies providing coach services from Caloundra to Brisbane Airport.

 Industry

 Tourism

 Caloundra has a variety of beaches, providing amenity to the local residents and tourists.